Sushi is probably the most recognizable Japanese food and has exploded in popularity around the world

 To find the best sushi, look to the rice

 Many foreign visitors to Japan have misconceptions about what is considered quality sushi within Japan.
-Every morning, one of the most important rituals at Japanese fish markets are the tuna auctions.
+Every morning, one of the most important tasks at Japanese fish markets are the tuna auctions.
 High-quality tuna will be bought by the higher end sushi restaurants.
 But there's more to great sushi than superior ingredients.
 A sushi chef's skills are, arguably, just as important.
 To understand the style of a sushi chef we must look to the rice, the shari.

 Sushi connoisseurs will obsess over the styles, textures and flavors of the rice.
 The balance between the vinegar and the sugar, the quantity of rice packed into each nigiri and even the firmness of the rice are all details to be considered.
 Also, keep in mind that not all sushi is best served fresh.
-For example, many shiromi, or white-meat fish, are best when aged in controlled environments.
+For example, many shiromi, or white-meat fish, are good when aged in controlled environments.
 Fat content and cut size play a major role in the amount of time required to age the fish.
 The combination of these fine details are the true marks of a master sushi chef.